Get a certified Hawaii Death Certificate

 Order with confidence

-Learn how to order Hawaii Death Certificates from the Hawaii State Department of Health - Office of Health Status Monitoring (DOH-OHSM).
+Learn how to order Hawaii Death Certificate from the Hawaii State Department of Health - Office of Health Status Monitoring (DOH-OHSM).
 The current processing time is 4 to 6 weeks.
 The state fee for a certified copy is $12.50 each.
 Authorized individuals who can request a death record include the certificate holder, immediate family members, and authorized third parties.

-You can now order Hawaii death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order Hawaii death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Hawaii Department of Health’s Vital Records Section (DOH-OHSM) for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the DOH-OHSM by following the specific steps and meeting certain requirements.

 To obtain your Hawaii death certificate, you can order online now with VRO for the most efficient process.
 Alternatively, you can order in person or by mail from the Hawaii Department of Health’s Vital Records Section (DOH-OHSM) by following the specific steps and meeting certain requirements.